gabe-grant/onsenui-with-react/README.md

 ## Procedure

-Clone the repository into a directory on your local maching and run:
+Clone the repository into a directory on your local machine and run:

 ### `npm install`